orionprivate/weekly-privacy-digests/standards/source_hierarchy.md

 Status verbs

 Claims are stated at the strength the evidence bears, and the verb is where that strength shows.
 Signed means a source says signed.
 Passed one chamber is not passed.
 Introduced is not advancing.
 A status is never upgraded and never inferred.
+A proposed or stipulated order is agreed to, not ordered and not paid, until a court enters it.
 Where sources conflict on status, the issue reports only the facts they share and routes the conflict to SETTLED AND UNSETTLED.